 Submit the university application online:

 When you are ready to apply, visit Cal State Apply – Teaching Credential to submit the university admission application and pay the $55 nonrefundable application fee online by the application deadline.
 Visit the Teacher Preparation Advising Center website for tips on filling out the university application.
 Be aware that the CSU does not offer application fee waivers for credential applicants.
 CSULB graduates or candidates must reapply to the university under the same conditions and deadlines as all other applicants.
 The CSULB Admissions Office will send you a notification by email to acknowledge receipt of your application.
+Students may only be considered for one application per academic term and will only be considered for the program for which they initially applied.

 Submit your transcripts: